Y-Sweet and Your App

 A minimum viable app with Y-Sweet just needs these three components:

-- A server that makes HTTP requests to the Y-Sweet API
+- A server endpoint that authorizes a user to access a document using the Y-Sweet API

 - A client that connects to the Y-Sweet server